ibm-watson-data-lab/cloudant-food-tracker/README.md

   1. Delete the function below that, `func loadMeals()`.

 *Checkpoint:* Run your app.
 The app will obviously lose some functionality: loading stored meals, and creating the first three sample meals; although you can still create, edit, and remove meals (but they will not persist if you quit the app).
 That is okay.
 In the next step, you will restore these functions using Cloudant Sync instead.

+### Initialize the Cloudant Sync Datastore

+Now you will add meal loading, saving, and initializing functionality back to the app, using the Cloudant Sync datastore.
+One consideration is that if you delete a sample meal, you do not want it to be re-created the next time you run the app.
+To support this requirement, you will use *document conflicts* to do nothing if the meal had already been initialized.

+This will be the basic design:

+  * Each meal is a single document, which will contain the meal name, its rating, and a photo attachment.
+  * To initialize the first three meals, simply attempt to create their documents.
+    * If the meals are not yet in the datastore, they will be created normally;
+    * If the meals already exist, CDTDatastore will return a "conflict" result, which you will ignore.
+Even if you editing or deleting a sample meal, its existence (or its "tombstone") will still be in the datastore, so restarting the app will not accidentally re-create it.

+**To initialize the datastore**

+  1. Open `MealTableViewController.swift`
+  1. In `MealTableViewController.swift`, find the `MARK: Properties` section, append the following code beneath the line `var meals = [Meal]()`:

+     ``` swift
+     var datastoreManager: CDTDatastoreManager?
+     var datastore: CDTDatastore?
+     ```
+  1. In `MealTableViewController.swift`, append the following code to the method `viewDidLoad()`:

+     ``` swift
+     // Initialize the Cloudant Sync local datastore.
+     let fileManager = NSFileManager.defaultManager()

+     let documentsDir = fileManager.URLsForDirectory(.DocumentDirectory,
+         inDomains: .UserDomainMask).last!

+     let storeURL = documentsDir.URLByAppendingPathComponent("foodtracker-data")
+     let path = storeURL.path

+     do {
+         datastoreManager = try CDTDatastoreManager(directory: path)
+         datastore = try datastoreManager!.datastoreNamed("meals")
+     } catch {
+         print("Error initializing datastore: \(error)")
+         return
+     }
+     ```

 ## Sync with IBM Cloudant